Agrannya-Singh/song_suggest_microservice/README.md

 - If even the popular feed is unavailable, the API returns a 404 with a clear error message.

 Persistence
 - Liked songs are saved per user via SQLAlchemy using SQLite by default.
-This is swappable to Postgres by setting `DATABASE_URL` without code changes.
-The API surface remains unchanged.
+- Concurrent Postgres support via write-through replication is enabled when `POSTGRES_DATABASE_URL` (or a Postgres `DATABASE_URL`) is provided.
+Reads prefer Postgres by default and can be switched via `DB_READ_PREFERENCE`.
 -
 Client Layer: External applications that consume the API API Gateway: FastAPI with CORS middleware for cross-origin support